NVIDIA-AI-IOT/deepstream_tao_apps/README.md

 If you want to do some customization, such as training your own TAO model, running the model in other DeepStream pipeline, you should read below sections.
 ### TAO Models

-To download the sample models that we have trained with [NVIDIA TAO Toolkit SDK](https://developer.nvidia.com/tao-toolkit) , run `wget https://nvidia.box.com/shared/static/3a00fdf8e1s2k3nezoxmfyykydxiyxy7 -O models.zip`
+To download the sample models that we have trained with [NVIDIA TAO Toolkit SDK](https://developer.nvidia.com/tao-toolkit) , run `wget https://nvidia.box.com/shared/static/vynsy1tzhdeiwt7a5j44ssitqlm2a9rg -O models.zip`

 Refer [TAO Doc](https://docs.nvidia.com/tao/tao-toolkit/text/overview.html) for how to train the models, after training finishes, run `tao-export` to generate an `.etlt` model.
 This .etlt model can be deployed into DeepStream for fast inference as this sample shows.
 This DeepStream sample app also supports the TensorRT engine(plan) file generated by running the `tao-converter` tool on the `.etlt` model.
 The TensorRT engine file is hardware dependent, while the `.etlt` model is not.
 You may specify either a TensorRT engine file or a `.etlt` model in the DeepStream configuration file.

-Note, for Unet/peopleSemSegNet/yolov3/yolov4 model, you must convert the etlt model to TensorRT engine file using `tao-convert` like following if you are using DS5.x:
+Note, for Unet/peopleSemSegNet/yolov3/yolov4/yolov5 model, you can also convert the etlt model to TensorRT engine file using `tao-converter` like following:

 ```
 tao-converter -e models/unet/unet_resnet18.etlt_b1_gpu0_fp16.engine -p input_1,1x3x608x960,1x3x608x960,1x3x608x960 -t fp16 -k tlt_encode -m 1 tlt_encode models/unet/unet_resnet18.etlt